 Lithuanian born Obelenyte is the first female Marcelo Garcia black belt.
 She is a staggering 4 times ADCC champion and one of the top competitors of today.
 She’s been consistently demonstrating phenomenal skills ever since3 her teenage days as a BJJ competitor.
 She is one of the youngest ever champions to win an adult world title (at 14).

 The 23-year-old began training at 9, starting her journey at Louis Vintaloro’s gym in New Jersey.
 She discovered Marcelo Garcia not long after and managed to get to brown belt by the time she was 17.
 A black belt since 2015 she won world championships at many levels, including double gold at the 20th World Jiu-Jitsu Championship.
 Since last year, Obelenyte switched schools and is now associated with Fábio Clemente.

 #3 Beatriz Mesquita

-Bea Mesquita is a Leticia Ribeiro black belt and one of the most exciting Jiu Jitsu women competitors out there.
-Similarly to the previous two impressive ladies, Bea was impressive even since her teenage days.
+Bea Mesquita is a Leticia Ribeiro black belt and one of the most exciting Jiu-Jitsu women competitors out there.
+Similar to the previous two impressive ladies, Bea was impressive even since her teenage days.
 She was already a World No-Gi champion and Pan American champion before being promoted to black belt.
 Mesquita is also very versed in wrestling and Judo, holding numerous competitive accolades in both.

 Now 27, Mesquita first became champion at 10, winning numerous Brazillian Judo championships.
 It wasn’t before 2006 that she started training wrestling, and subsequently BJJ.
 Since then, the Brazilian has dominated the competition in all facets of the sport.
 Both her brown and black belt promotions came on the top of the World Championship podium.